warroyo/tmc-terraform-flux/README.md

 * TMC API TOKEN
 * [GitHub API Token](https://flux-iac.github.io/tofu-controller/branch-planner/branch-planner-getting-started/#prerequisites)

+## Create secret for the github token

+in the flux-system namespace create secret that holds the github api token.
+This can easily be done with TMC generic secrets on the cluster or cluster group.

+the secret should be named `branch-planner-token` and have a key of `token` and the value being the api token.

+## Create a secret for the TMC token

+create a secret in TMC on the cluster for the TMC credentials.
+First generate a token for TMC, then create the secret with the name `tf-tmc-token` in the `flux-system`  namespace. use the key `tmc_token` and the token as the value.

 ## Enable CD on your TMC Cluster/ClusterGroup

 Steps to do this can be found in the official docs.
 For simplicity the steps are outlined below.